DestinEcarma/sortpuz-sorter/README.md

 cargo run --release
 ```

-There is also an option to use the ball method via the features:
+There is also an option to use the ball method via features:

 ```sh
 cargo run --release --features ball